flyingwolfz/CCNN-CGH/README.md

 For better compatibility with complex values, we use an old version of complexPyTorch from https://github.com/wavefrontshaping/complexPyTorch.
 Their new version should also work.

-Change the file path to DIV2K dataset.
+Change the file path in the code.

 Run corresponding python files.
 CCNN uses 4init, mini CCNN uses 2init.